pgiri/dispy/README.rst

 independently with no communication among computation tasks (except for computation tasks sending intermediate results to the client).

-dispy works with Python versions 2.7+ and 3.1+.
-It has been tested with Linux, OS X and Windows; it may work on other platforms too.
+dispy works with Python versions 2.7+ and 3.1+ on Linux, Mac OS X and Windows; it may work on other platforms (e.g., FreeBSD and other BSD variants) too.

 Features
 --------

-* dispy is implemented with `pycos <https://pgiri.github.io/pycos/index.html>`_, an independent framework for asynchronous, concurrent, distributed, network programming with tasks (without threads). pycos uses non-blocking sockets with I/O notification mechanisms epoll, kqueue and poll, and Windows I/O Completion
+* dispy is implemented with `pycos <https://pycos.org>`_, an independent framework for asynchronous, concurrent, distributed, network programming with tasks (without threads). pycos uses non-blocking sockets with I/O notification mechanisms epoll, kqueue and poll, and Windows I/O Completion